mydriatech/tyst/tyst-core/README.md

 ## Description

-The `tyst_core` acts as a lookup registry and contains no cryptographic algorithm implementations.
+The `tyst` Rust crate acts as a lookup registry and contains no cryptographic algorithm implementations.

-Common implementations are added through the default feature flags and additional `tyst_traits::CryptoBundle`s can be added at any time during your application's runtime.
+Common implementations are added through the default feature flags and additional `tyst::traits::CryptoBundle`s can be added at any time during your application's runtime.

 ## Quick start